fardeen9983/Ultimate-Dux/Languages/Go/OOP/Readme.md

 }
 ```

+* All methods for a type have pointer receivers, or All methods for a type have non-pointer receivers
+* Mixing them together can be confusing
 ## Controlling access
 The main object behind forming classes in OOP is to implement the concept of encapsulation and so only allow access to the data fields through some selected methods of the same class